NjengaC/SokoGardenApp/README.md

       helper.post(api, data)

-Finally, we need to Link the Signup Button in MainActivity to Link to Signup Activity, To do this Open MainActivity and add below code.
+Finally, we need to Link the Signup Button in MainActivity to Link to Signup Activity, To do this Open MainActivity and add below code inside the onCreate function.

 ```kotlin
   val signup = findViewById<Button>(R.id.signup)